Great games and books to teach kids about money.

-Here are a number of great games and books to teach kids about money.
-My family has learned a lot about saving, spending and giving from playing these games and reading the below books.
+Here are several great games and books to teach kids about money.
+My family has learned a lot about saving, spending, and giving from playing these games and reading the below books.
 It has made going to the checkout line at the grocery store a teaching moment.
 I summarized each one and added appropriate age levels.
 Although, both my 3rd grader and 6th grader have enjoyed all of them.

 How to Turn $100 into $1,000,000 3rd grade and up (I like the use of graphs and visuals to make a point)

 From the creators of Biz Kid$ and Bill Nye the Science Guy, here is a comprehensive guide for kids to the basics of earning, saving, spending, and investing money.
 Written in a humorous but informative voice that engages young readers, it’s the book that every parent who wants to raise financially savvy and unspoiled children should buy for their kids.
 It is packed with lively illustrations to make difficult concepts easy to understand—all as a way of building financial literacy, good decision-making, and appreciating a hard-earned dollar.

 Financial Peace Jr. Storybooks for Kids 2nd grade through 5th grade